brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 > actix uses object pools for requests and responses

-A peripheral benefit of a language that doesn't use a garbage collector is that it can provide a hook that gets run immediately and definitively [1] when an object goes out of scope, a feature that most of us haven't had access to since destructors in C++.
+A peripheral benefit of a language that doesn't use a garbage collector is that it can provide a hook that gets run immediately and definitively [1] when an object goes out of scope, a feature that most of us haven't seen since destructors in C++.
 In Rust, the equivalent is called the [`Drop` trait](https://doc.rust-lang.org/std/ops/trait.Drop.html).

 Actix leverages `Drop` to implement request and response pools.
-On startup, 128 request and response objects are pre-allocated per thread pools.
-As a request comes in, one of those is checked out of the pool, populated, and handed off to user code.
+On startup, 128 request and response objects are pre-allocated in per-thread pools.
+As a request comes in, one of them is checked out, populated, and handed off to user code.
 When that code finishes with it and the object is going out of scope, `Drop` kicks in and checks it back into the pool for reuse.
-New objects are allocated only when pools are exhausted, thereby saving many needless memory allocations and deallocations.
+New objects are allocated only when pools are exhausted, thereby saving many needless memory allocations and deallocations as a web server handles normal traffic load.

 ``` rust
 impl Drop for HttpRequest {